wp-plugins/5mincom-video-suggestions/readme.txt

 Oh, and did we mention that you can make money as well?
 AOL On videos are automatically monetized for you.

-Don't be a stranger: For more information or additional assistance, please contact our support team at:
+Don't be a stranger: For more information or additional assistance, please contact our support team at
 <https://support.aolonnetwork.com/>

 == Installation ==